GGI Lectures on Entropy, Operator Algebras and Black Holes: Entropy and relative entropy

 \section{Entropy and relative entropy}

 The surprise we experience at seeing an event is greater if we thought that it was less likely.
 Thinking about our surprise at seeing two independent events such as winning the lottery twice, it is plausible that our surprise should in this case be additive, not multiplicative.
 Thus, the surprise at seeing an event whose probability we think is $p$ should be proportional to $\log \frac{1}{p}$.
-Hence the average surprise experienced if events are distributed according to a probability distribution $\{ p_i \}$ is \ben S(p) = \langle {\rm surprise} \rangle = \langle \log \frac{1}{p_i} \rangle = - \sum_i p_i \log p_i. \een $S$ is of course the von Neumann entropy.
-In a finite quantum system, we can diagonalize the quantum density matrix as in $\rho = \sum p_i |i\rangle \langle i|$ and then $S(\rho)$ is given by exactly the same formula or equivalently by \ben S(\rho) = -\tr \rho \log \rho. \een It frequently happens that our belief about the probability distribution for some events is different from the true probability distribution e.g. we believe a die is fair but it actually isn't.
-Suppose we believe the distribution is $\{q_i\}$ but it really is $\{p_i\}$.
-The difference between our average surprise and the actual average surprise is \ben S(p|q) = \langle {\rm our \, surprise} \rangle - \langle {\rm actual \, surprise} \rangle = \langle \log \frac{1}{q_i} \rangle - \langle \log \frac{1}{p_i} \rangle = \sum_i p_i \log \frac{p_i}{q_i}. \een $S(p|q)$ is called the relative entropy.
-It can be seen as the information gained if we believed the distribution was $\{q_i\}$ but now we learn it is $\{p_i\}$ and is thus a measure of distinguishability between the two distributions.
-It is not symmetric in the two probability distributions as is psychologically plausible if we consider our surprise ($S(p|q) = \log 2$) at learning that the probability distribution for a the events `head' and `tail' of a coin actually is totally unfair $\{0,1\}$ when we believed the coin toss to be fair $\{ \frac{1}{2}, \frac{1}{2}\}$ versus our surprise ($S(p|q)=\infty$) at learning it is fair when we believed it to be totally unfair.
+Hence the average surprise experienced if events $x \in X$ are distributed according to a probability distribution $\underline{p} = (p_1, \dots, p_N)$ is \ben S(\underline{p}) = \langle {\rm surprise} \rangle = \langle \log \frac{1}{p} \rangle = - \sum_x p_x \log p_x. \een $S$ is of course the von Neumann entropy.
+In a finite quantum system, we can diagonalize the quantum density matrix as in \ben \rho = \sum_x p_x |x\rangle \langle x| \een and then $S(\rho)$ is given by exactly the same formula or equivalently by \ben S(\rho) = -\tr \rho \log \rho. \een It frequently happens that our belief about the probability distribution for some events is different from the true probability distribution e.g., we believe a die is fair but it actually isn't.
+Suppose we believe the distribution is $q_x$ but it really is $p_x$.
+The difference between our average surprise and the actual average surprise is \ben S(\underline{p}|\underline{q}) = \langle {\rm our \, surprise} \rangle - \langle {\rm actual \, surprise} \rangle = \langle \log \frac{1}{q} \rangle - \langle \log \frac{1}{p} \rangle = \sum_x p_x \log \frac{p_x}{q_x}. \een $S(\underline{p}|\underline{q})$ is called the {\it relative entropy}, or sometimes the KL divergence, or information gain.
+It can be seen as the information gained if we believed the distribution was $q_x$ but now we learn it is $p_x$ and is thus a measure of distinguishability between the two distributions.
+It is not symmetric in the two probability distributions as is psychologically plausible if we consider our surprise ($S(\underline{p}|\underline{q}) = \log 2$) at learning that the probability distribution for a the events `head' and `tail' of a coin actually is totally unfair $\{0,1\}$ when we believed the coin toss to be fair $\{ \frac{1}{2}, \frac{1}{2}\}$ versus our surprise ($S(\underline{p}|\underline{q})=\infty$) at learning it is fair when we believed it to be totally unfair.
 Indeed, in the first case, we must see in $n$ drawings the events `tail' $n$ times.
 Since we believe the coin is fair we ascribe a low but finite probability of $2^{-n}$ to this which never becomes zero, whereas in the opposite case any occurrence of `head' will instantly destroy our belief that the probability distribution was $\{0,1\}$.

 More formally, let $\{ p_{\rm head}, p_{\rm tail} \}$ and $\{ q_{\rm head}, q_{\rm tail} \}$ be two probability distributions and \ben